A foundational approach to the Lie theory for fractional order partial differential equations: Lie Theory for Fractional Pde s

 \begin{coroll1}[Prolongation formula for $N=1$] Under the hypotheses of Theorem \ref{GenProThm}, let us consider $N=1$ and $\mathbf v=\xi(x,u)\partial_x+\phi(x,u)\partial_u\in \mathsf T M$, $M\subset\M\coloneqq X\times U$.
 The general prolongation formula is given by

 \end{coroll1}

-For $a=0$ and $p>0$, it is convenient to make explicit the dependence on $u$ of the coefficient $\phi\equiv\phi(x,u(x))$ appearing in the vector field of eq.~\eqref{ord1}.
-To this purpose, we recall a formula due to Osler \cite{osler}
+For $a=0$ and $p>0$, it is convenient to make explicit the dependence on $u$ of the coefficient $\phi\equiv\phi(x,u(x))$ appearing in the vector field of Eq.~\eqref{ord1}.
+To this purpose, we shall use the following formula, due to Osler \cite{osler},